pengwubj/mynote/EFFORTS/NaviSim.md

 	- Dedicated L0I and L0S caches(read-only) for each DCU.
 	- 1 DCU is connected to 2 L0V caches(write-through)
 	  => 2 SIMD and 2 Schedulers use 1 L0V.
+	  - update in 1 L0 may render other as stale
+	    => coherence issues within DCU
+	  - requires explicit cache invalidatio instructions(Not available in GCN ISA)
+4. An Intermediate level of caching
+	- new write-evict L1 cache
 ![[Pasted image 20240916145901.png]]

 Comparing cache latencies between the GCN and RDNA GPUs, while running the pointer chasing microbenchmark.
 The results suggest that, other than the publicly announced changes in the specifications (e.g., cache sizes), AMD has made many unannounced design improvements (e.g., reducing cache latencies).